CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

 Fields for which boundary conditions are not specified are assigned a default boundary conditions.
 Note that default boundary conditions depend on the grid topology.

 A few illustrations are provided below.
-See the verification experiments and examples for further illustrations of boundary condition specification.
+See the validation experiments and examples for further illustrations of boundary condition specification.

 ## Creating individual boundary conditions with `BoundaryCondition`